 Sponsorships and advertising are the main funding source for Culturefest.
 We are lucky enough to have an awesome graphic designer as part of our core team.
 The way we were able to launch Culturefest and fund it in the beginning is because we looked like a million bucks straight out of the gate.
 I highly recommend finding an excellent graphic designer that is passionate enough to join forces with you, or invest some up front money in hiring one.
 Sponsors like the idea of seeing their logo on awesome looking print materials.
 The main bread and butter of our event is our 40 page program booklet.
 From 1/8 page business card sized ads at $100 to full page ads at $400, we raise our Culturefest budget though those ads.
 The booklet includes a schedule and information about the artists, so attendees and those interested in the festival have to flip all the way through the book to get the info.; this way they see al of the ads and they are actually valuable to the sponsors.
 We print them on newspaper through the commercial print department at Parkersburg News & Sentinel; the shortest run they can do is 5,000, so we have tons of extras to use as promotional materials leading up to the festival and, of course, everyone on site gets one or more if they need them.
 We crafted sponsorship packages ranging from advocate to gold that include those ads, logos on fliers and posters, company banners on site, logo and link on website and social media posts and emails, mention in news media and free tickets.
 We have one platinum level sponsorship that as of yet, no one has taken advantage of.
 It includes the company’s name along side ours- LLyniuM entertainment- as presenters.
 For instance, “LLyniuM entertainment and Clif Bar present Culturefest…” It also includes the company’s banner on both stages, a fully set up tent lit with tables and chairs, top billing in all media and on all print materials, etc. That’s a $15,000 package and we hope that someday, someone will see the value and bite.
 It is interesting that the average consumer doesn’t realize that the sponsors just write a check.
 They see their names on the event and genuinely think the company is responsible for making this awesome event happen.
 So, sponsorship of special community events truly is a value to the advertiser.

 There are some grants out there for fairs and festivals; our state Division of Culture & History has a Fairs and Festivals division, and we are thankful to have a grant from them.
 Sadly, these grants may be dwindling due to our state’s precarious economic condition, but for now, they are a big help.
 You can also use a variety of project based grants to fund an arts festival if you frame it right.
-It can be a community development strategy, as well as a civic engagement tool, so some grants that request projects in this arenas could be a good fit.
+The WV Commission on the Arts has wonderful support for arts programming; I encourage you to explore all avenues in that realm at wvculture.org.
+We have recently struck up a partnership with Appalachian South Folklife Center, the nonprofit organization which hosts Culturefest, and they have received Community Arts Project Support from WV Commission on the Arts to sponsor performances at Culturefest.
+Partnerships are key as you are creatively weaving the tapestry of your funding strategy.
+Arts festivals can be a community development strategy, as well as a civic engagement tool, so some grants that request projects in these arenas could be a good fit.
 Mini-grants for community development through programs such as Innovation Acceleration Strategy could fund the start-up of a community arts festival.
 Community foundations and established arts organizations may also be interested in supporting the effort, so make sure to fully explore the possibilities.

 I am certainly not an expert on event promotion; we are still challenged to get the word out to everyone in our area and around the region.
 We have established a nice core audience base though, and the people who know about Culturefest have fallen in love.
 Again, our print materials and website look amazing, so that makes our event branding top notch.
 I do recommend you work with a great graphic designer to give your event an identity from the get-go, a colorful, vibrant and welcoming identity that people will be drawn to.
 Of course, plastering great posters everywhere you can think of and leaving stacks of fliers at all locations where potential interest exists is a great strategy.
 If you can gather a “street team” of promoters to do the poster hanging mission, that would be great.
 Send them out on road trip missions with gas money and snacks and make a fun adventure out of it.
 If you have incentives you can offer like free tickets, T-shirts, cash, etc., that can sweeten the pot and maximize results.
 I’ve always wanted to create a giant map of our area, separate it into zones and mark every bulletin board or potential site for a poster, and make a very targeted poster hanging strategy that would totally canvas our region.
 If you have time and capacity to accomplish that goal, I highly recommend it.
 Our official website is an informational portal, and I recommend having one if possible. culturefestwv.com allows us to fully explain everything from ticket and camping information on one page to performer photos, bios and links on another, a bit about the location on another, and so on.
 It makes the event feel very official, and your advertisers can have that extra exposure as well.
 If you can’t launch a website the first year, perhaps that can come later in the game, and you can start with social media in the beginning.
 Facebook and other social media like Twitter, instagram, etc. are essential for promoting; there should definitely be a tech savvy person on your event team; if you don’t have one, check the local high school or college for a passionate student who needs volunteer hours in community service and recruit them.
 You should establish an EVENT PAGE on Facebook so that you can directly invite attendees, and all of them can invite their friends.
 It’s a good forum to keep guests and potential guests up to date and also keep them engaged with your event at the forefront of their minds.
 There are all kinds of websites where you can list your event such as festivalnet.com, jambase.com, everfest.com, whofish.com, etc. Your local tourism department probably has an event calendar online, and ours sends an e-blast.
 You should definitely research what your local tourism bearaeua can offer, and they will likely be able to offer plenty of guidance.
 They will be pleased that the area is gaining a new event!
 Find all the event calendars in your area on tv stations, newspapers, etc., and list your event everywhere you can.
 And finally, send a PRESS RELEASE to all your local media sources as well as ones in surrounding areas.
 You’ll need to do some research to come up with a list of contacts to send to, and it is all easily accessible through the wondrous world wide web.
 First, you can google “newspapers in Mytown, USA” or “newspapers in Southern WV.”
 You’ll also want to find tv stations and radio stations, and find out in what format they like to receive information.
 You can send the release to general news contacts, like “email@example.com,” but you should also target journalists who specifically write about entertainment.
 A good way to find those e-mail addresses is to go on the newspaper website and search for articles about live music, local bands, festivals, entertainment, etc. See who is writing these articles and look for their e-mail address.
 You can usually find it at the bottom of the article or on the contact page within the website.
 You'll have to do some digging, but once you find them, you can establish a press list that you can use time and again when you host events.
 Here is a decent article explaining the basics of writing a press release.